-- 1. Referees: Since the score system in this test involves a subjective evaluation of the robot's behavior, the referees are EC/TC members. - 2.
+- 3. Referees: Since the score system in this test involves a subjective evaluation of the robot's behavior, the referees are EC/TC members.
+One referee is assigned to each team to judge performance, to measure the time for working on a command, and to keep track of the overall operating time of the robot. - 4.
 Category selection: For every of the three commands given to the robot, the team chooses the desired command category.
 Points are scored per category with the total score of the test being the sum of the maximal number of points scored in each category (see score sheet).

-3. Operator:
+5. Operator:

-- The person operating the robot is one of the referees (default operator). - If the robot appears to consistently not be able to understand the operator, the referees ask the team to continue with a custom operator (Section 3.6.11). - With the custom operator, the team can only score 50 % of the points for the respective command.
+- The person operating the robot is one of the referees (default operator). - If the robot appears to consistently not be able to understand the operator, the referees ask the team to continue with a custom operator (Section 3.6.11). - With the custom operator, the team can only score 50% of the points for the respective command. - 6.
+Restarts/Changing/Charging batteries: The team may install a charging station at the designated position of the robot, if it does not hinder the other robots.
+However, the robot must connect itself with the charging station after carrying out a command.
+Changing batteries or manually connecting the robot with the charging station is allowed during a restart.
+The general rules for restart apply.